armada-ths/old.armada.nu/content/recruitment.md

 ## Information

-The application for hosts will open this fall!
+The application for hosts will not open this fall!
+Next recruitment period is in January for the Project Group.
 If you have any questions about THS Armada and upcoming recruitment, contact Project Manager, Daniel with your questions at a@armada.nu.